tkima/nocturne-ui/README.md

 ## Prerequisites

-Before using this UI, you need a **jailbroken Spotify Car Thing** with the Nocturne firmware installed.
+Before using this UI, you need a **Spotify Car Thing** with the Nocturne firmware installed.
+No permanent jailbreak required - it just works in USB boot mode.

 ### Step 1: Flash Your Car Thing